NC-State-24/WolfJobs/README.md

 # What's New:

-- Video Upload feature
+- Applicant video submission for screening

 - Job pay suggestion using AI

 - Appointment scheduling and management for subsequent contact between managers

-- Part time shift scheduling
+-  Part-time job shifts tracking and management for employees and employers

 - Bug Fixes: Ensured unique emails for job applicants and recruiters.